NVIDIA-AI-IOT/redtail/README.md

 The project also contains [Stereo DNN](../master/stereoDNN/) models and runtime which allow to estimate depth from stereo camera on NVIDIA platforms.

+**IROS 2018**: we will present our work at [IROS 2018](https://www.iros2018.org/) conference as a part of [Vision-based Drones: What's Next?](https://www.seas.upenn.edu/~loiannog/workshopIROS2018uav/) workshop.
+Feel free to stop by and chat.

 **CVPR 2018**: we will present our work at [CVPR 2018](http://cvpr2018.thecvf.com/) conference as a part of [Workshop on Autonomous Driving](http://www.wad.ai/index.html).
 Feel free to stop by and chat.

 ## References and Demos